numpy/numpy/doc/source/reference/c-api/array.rst

     1 if the lists are identical; otherwise, return 0.

-Auxiliary Data With Object Semantics
+Auxiliary data with object semantics
 ------------------------------------

 .. versionadded:: 1.7.0